 Paraben-free hair products

 Now, I’m really not an expert on this and could be completely factually incorrect, so please don’t take this at face value, but lately I’ve switched a lot of products I use to those that are paraben-free.
-I have very sensitive skin and switching from face wash and shower gels to Aqueous Cream has done wonders for my skin (and saved me a fortune!), so I’m now applying that same logic to my scalp.
+I have very sensitive skin which hugely impacts which products I use, so I’m now applying that same logic to my scalp.
 At the moment I’m getting on well with Matrix Biolage Smoothproof shampoo and conditioner*, especially as it somewhat calms down the incredible gravity-defying frizz too, but you can find a list of other paraben-free products here.

 I was keen to give this massaging brush ago because some research shows a correlation between follicle stimulation and hair-growth.
 Whilst I can’t yet comment on any long-term effects of using the brush, on first try it did feel like a faff-free way of looking after my bonce.